 - In the pan used to cook the sausage, heat 1 tablespoon of olive oil over medium-high heat.
 Add garlic when hot, cook for 30 seconds or until fragrant.
 Add kale, season with salt and pepper to taste, and cook for 3-4 minutes or until kale is bright green.
 Transfer to the large serving dish when done.

 - Serve a helping of hash with a soft-boiled egg on top and bread on the side.
 Enjoy!

 Leftovers?
 Despite using several cups of kale last week in the sandwiches and several cups of kale this week in the hash, I have about 2 cups of kale left over.
 Last week I bought the biggest bunch of kale I’ve ever seen and I’ve gotten three meals out of it.
 I’m tired of cooking with kale, so I’m going to throw the rest of it into a food processor with garlic, grated Parmesan cheese, lemon and walnuts to make a fresh pesto.
-Process the whole ingredients, add olive oil one tablespoon at a time until it is the desired consistency.
-Eat with any leftover Olive Rosemary bread.

 Alice Kathryn Richardson is a new media photojournalist and creator of The Clean Food Club.
 She previously spent two years working on Deserts in the District, a series of short-form documentaries exploring food access and hunger in Washington, DC.
 She is committed to supporting local and sustainable food businesses by telling their stories with photo and video.
 Follow her on Twitter @AKR_Pictures.